msadowski20/python-api-challenge/README.md

 # python-api-challenge
-This is the repository for the python-api-challenge homework assignment.
+This is the repository for the Python API homework assignment.

 This repository contains the VacationPy and WeatherPy folders.
 Each folder includes the main Jupyter Notebook files used to perform the anlysis.
 Each folder also includes the resulting images from the analysis of each dataset.
 The weatherPy folder contains the output csv file.